 As financial expert Dave Ramsey says, “You will either manage money or the lack of it will always manage you.”
 The best way to build financial security is to get a grip on how and where you’re spending your income, and then make a plan — and stick to it!
 Of course, life can throw you off track sometimes, but that’s OK.
 As long as you get back on budget, a hiccup here or there won’t destroy your future financial success.

 Tips for Making the Most of Your Money

 - If your savings account isn’t earning you interest, you may want to compare interest rates.
-Why not let your money work for you?
-Any money that’s sitting in an account should earn you at least a bit of cash.
+Here’s a roundup of the best interest rates in 2022.

 Photo Credit: ©iStock.com/monkeybusinessimages, ©iStock.com/monkeybusinessimages, ©iStock.com/ljubaphoto